AidenBradley24/YTAutoMusic/README.md

 # YTAutoMusic
-A Windows command line YT to mp3 solution that is designed to fill mp3 metadata based on YT descriptions.
+A Windows command line YT to mp3 solution that is designed to fill mp3 metadata based on YouTube descriptions.

 ## Features (Given a YT playlist URL automatically...)
 - Download YouTube playlists to mp3 files